jomsvictoria/trivia-generator/README.md

 A small trivia application that:
 - stores trivia questions locally (JSON)
+- list and search trivia questions
 - serves questions via a Flask API (easy to expose via `ngrok`)
 - provides a CLI to view/add questions
 - organized with object-oriented code (Question, QuestionBank)
 - ready for Git/GitHub collaboration
-- includes a unit test example

 ---